PeterBassett/Raytracer/README.md

 Improvements To Come.

-I need to get mesh instancing working correctly.
-Now that I have the ObjectSpacePrimitive base class this should fall into place relatively simply.

 I will eventually change the Traceable interface so that the main intersection routine returns all intersections with the object, not just the first.
 With this I can implement CSG against arbitrary traceable implementations.